stuartmscott/delta/README.md

-# diff
+# delta

-Difference Algorithm based on "An O(ND)Difference Algorithm and Its Variations" by Eugene W. Myers.
+A Difference Algorithm based on "An O(ND)Difference Algorithm and Its Variations" by Eugene W. Myers.